Skip to main content

 Text columns

-Sequentially filled columns don't appear correctly in editing mode (despite downloading correctly).
-Balanced text columns work.
+Columns don't appear correctly in editing mode (despite downloading correctly).
+Balanced text columns look fine in some cases, sequentially filled columns never work.
+Use two separate text frames instead.

 We don’t support text flow over multiple elements or pages.